-The Red Arrows are touring the USA and Canada in 2019
+The Red Arrows toured the USA and Canada in 2019

 The Red Arrows are an international symbol of Britain and this landmark event will generate a significant amount of investment.
 It is only right that, after more than a decade away, they return to the home of our closest defence ally.